randyp/jdbj/README.md

 * No external dependencies (where did my guava go?)

 #### Credits
+Thank you to:
-To Carmine Mangione for showing me how to use jdbc, and to the [jdbi team](http://jdbi.org/) for authoring jdbi, as some of jdbj is based on jdbi.
+* Carmine Mangione for showing me that it is OK to use jdbc
+* [jdbi team](http://jdbi.org/) for authoring jdbi, as some of jdbj is based on jdbi.

 #### Release
 ``` sh